Cwantic/Documentation/Design/Restraints.md

 # Restraints

-MetaPiping let you create several type of restraint on nodes :
+MetaPiping lets you create several types of restraints on nodes :

 - Anchors
 - Multiple restraints